kevinolega/minimalchanges/_posts/2016-05-06-the-price-of-happiness-is-honesty-not-money.md

 Consider this.

-<strong>Owning enviable trophy items are expensive</strong> and the joy it brings, is often temporary.
+**Owning enviable trophy items are expensive** and the joy it brings, is often temporary.

-<strong>Doing enjoyable things are fairly priced</strong>.
+**Doing enjoyable things are fairly priced**.
 In other words, affordable.

-<strong>Being the type of person you want to be, costs little or nothing</strong>.
+**Being the type of person you want to be, costs little or nothing**.
 Sometimes a few tools, a book or lessons.

-<strong>Activities win over accessories,</strong> in terms of value for money for happiness.
+**Activities win over accessories**, in terms of value for money for happiness.

-<strong>What makes me happy, are the exact same activities that made me happy back in high school</strong>.
+**What makes me happy, are the exact same activities that made me happy back in high school**.

 Here are some examples:

-<strong>Eating food I enjoy</strong>.
+**Eating food I enjoy**.

 I know how to cook now and restaurant meals that I enjoy costs less to prepare.
 On lazy days, I make do with two avocados, eggs and chicken.

-<strong>Spare cash to pursue some hobbies</strong>.
+**Spare cash to pursue some hobbies**.

 I buy, ingredients, ink, paper, books and some tech.

-<strong>Problems I find interesting to work on</strong>.
+**Problems I find interesting to work on**.

 I do that with my writing for websites, tinkering with tech and learning to make videos.

-<strong>Getting fit</strong>.
+**Getting fit**.

 I do that with CrossFit,  cheap gyms, a jump rope, my bike, and some barbell plates.

-<strong>Travel</strong>.
+**Travel**.

 Taking the gang out of town is overrated.
 I commute or take the bike for errands or to visit friends and Uber on dates.

-<strong>Dates</strong>.
+**Dates**.

 We buy sushi at this nice place once a week and I'm happy with how things go.
 More than that, I imagine, would ruin the magic.

 Companies trained my mind to jack-up the price of happiness.
 This is to convince me to buy or work for them.

 Remember high school?
 I'm the kid that craved attention.
 I spent money to show off.
 I eventually gave up, became comfortable as myself and all is well.

 Don't try to be the cool kid.
 You already are, but only as your self.